Rules Routing

 Enabling Rules Routing

-Visit your domain's custom settings page, and select Rules Routing from the dropdown.
+Visit your domain's custom settings page, and select Rules from the toggle and click the Update button..
 Your normal alias interface will now change to a rules routing interface.

 Alias Rules